Students in Dr. Dara Wegman-Geedey's microbiology lab at work.

 Many biology majors participate in Augustana's summer Texas Medical Center Internship Program in Houston.
 For example, 2013 grad Doug Peters worked in Dr. Mary K. Estes's molecular virology lab at Baylor College of Medicine.
 Peters is currently in the doctorate program in microbiology at the University of Colorado at Boulder.

-Emma Baldwin was offered a job at the Living Desert Zoo in southern California after having an internship there.
+Emma Baldwin '13 Grosz is the North America zookeeper at The Living Desert Zoo and Gardens in southern California after having an internship there.

 Augustana offers a biology major and minor, a biology teaching major and a major in pre-medicine, as well as coordinated degree programs and affiliation with graduate programs in the professional health sciences.